wzhy2000/HiGWAS/README.md

 ## Usage Instructions

-fGWAS is an R package which provides:
+GWAS lasso is an R package which provides:

 > 1) Loading the genotype data(SNP) from PLINK data files or simple SNP data table.